mkeating/portfolio2018/blog/react-dynamic-form.md

 title: React dynamic form
 description: Building a form with a dynamic number of inputs with React
 ---
 Let's implement the dynamic form from the [last post](/blog/dynamic-form-inputs) in React.
+You can see the full CodePen [here](https://codepen.io/mkeat/full/XPNBXL/).
 I started with a parent Form component:

 ```javascript
 class Form extends React.Component {